EricGilerson/rindle/readme.md

 feature (`X`) and target (`Y`) data along with window metadata:

-* `Tensor3D` models a `[window, sequence, feature]` cube in row-major order and exposes helpers for indexing within a flat buffer.【F:include/rindle/dataset_types.hpp†L17-L49】
+* `Tensor3D` models a `[window, sequence, feature]` cube in row-major order and exposes helpers for indexing within a flat buffer.
-* `Dataset` holds the feature/target tensors plus a `WindowMeta` vector that tracks the source ticker and row ranges for every window.【F:include/rindle/dataset_types.hpp†L51-L80】
+* `Dataset` holds the feature/target tensors plus a `WindowMeta` vector that tracks the source ticker and row ranges for every window.

 ## Scaler support